pranav0905bala/Intermuscular-Coherence-Analysis-in-Robot-Aided-Isometric-Wrist-Tasks/README.md

 # Intermuscular-Coherence-Analysis-in-Robot-Aided-Isometric-Wrist-Tasks
 This work was towards my thesis, where I developed an experimental framework to analyze intermuscular coherence (IMC) from EMG signals during robot-aided isometric wrist tasks.
 A pilot study was conducted to evaluate how neuromuscular coordination varies with wrist posture, interaction force, and movement direction, contributing toward EMG-based biomarkers for motor impairment assessment.

+**Original Thesis Title:**
+*Intermuscular Coherence during Robot-Aided Isometric Wrist Tasks: A Pilot Study on the Role of Wrist Posture and Interaction Force*

 # 🧠 Intermuscular Coherence Analysis in Robot-Aided Wrist Tasks Using EMG